KU-MedAI/DR.DEGMON/README.md

 # Data Preparing
 You need to prepare two steps of data:

 **Step 1**.
 Create a dataset that matches DEGs with drug response data.
 In this study, the L1000 level5 data (https://clue.io/) was matched with CTRP data (https://portals.broadinstitute.org/ctrp.v2.1/).
 The detailed process can be found in the  paper.
-This dataset serves as the input data for the model, where DEGs are the input features and cell viability is the output value.
-While this study mainly utilized CTRP, other drug response databases such as GDSC, PRISM, and NCI60 can also be used to construct similar datasets.
+This dataset serves as the input for the model, with DEGs as the input features and cell viability as the output value.
+While this study mainly utilized CTRP, other drug response databases such as GDSC, PRISM, and NCI60 can also be used to construct datasets.

 **Step 2**.
 Download matrices containing the connectivity information of GO terms.